In the Claws of Brightness

-In the Claws of Brightness (Filipino: Sa mga Kuko ng Liwanag), is a 1986 Tagalog language novel written by Filipino author Edgardo M. Reyes, originally serialized in Liwayway magazine from 1966 to 1967.
-The title In the Claws of Brightness is a word-for-word literal translation of the Tagalog title, which as a phrase effectively makes little sense in English.
+In the Claws of Brightness (Filipino: Sa mga Kuko ng Liwanag), is a 1968 Tagalog language novel written by Filipino author Edgardo M. Reyes, originally serialized in the weekly Liwayway magazine from 1967 to 1968.
+The title In the Claws of Brightness is a literal word-for-word translation of the Tagalog title, which as a phrase effectively makes little sense in English.
 A more practical English translation would be At the Verge of Dawn.
 The story became the basis for the award-winning Filipino film, Manila in the Claws of Light.

 Summary

 Julio, a poor fisherman, goes to Manila to search for his betrothed named Ligaya.
 Sometime before Julio's trip, Ligaya had left with a lady named Mrs. Cruz in order to study and work in the city.
 Now in Manila, Julio becomes a victim to some of the city's scums.
 Julio experiences abuses while working in a construction site.
 He eventually loses his job and desperately looks for a decent place where he can sleep.
 Slowly, Julio develops a cynical demeanor as he gradually loses hope of ever finding Ligaya.

-All this is put on hold, however, when Julio finally reunites Ligaya, and learns from her that she is a victim of white slavery.
+All this is put on hold, however, when Julio finally reunites Ligaya, and learns from her that she is a victim of sex trafficking.
 Julio and Ligaya plan to escape.

 Film adaptation

-The 1975 adaptation of the book entitled Manila in the Claws of Light was directed by award-winning director Lino Brocka.
+The 1975 adaptation of the novel entitled Manila in the Claws of Light was directed by award-winning director Lino Brocka.
 The script was written by Clodualdo del Mundo, Jr. Jose Capino, writing for Criterion, noted that the film was met with "charges of anti-Chinese racism from reviewers."